A Comprehensive Review of Visual-Textual Sentiment Analysis from Social Media Networks: VISUAL-TEXTUAL SA FRAMEWORK

 \section{VISUAL-TEXTUAL SA FRAMEWORK}

 The basic architecture for visual–textual SA is shown in Figure \ref{fig1}.
 It comprises different modules, starting with the data collection module, which is the first phase in visual–textual SA.
 The data are in the form of texts, images from a dataset or social media posts.
-During the pre-processing phase, visual–textual SA prepares the data received from the data collection module for further processing.
-Each modality has unique features that must be treated separately, features are extracted from each modality independently and represented as vectors throughout the feature extraction and vector representation phases.
+During the pre-processing phase, the data obtained from the data collection module is prepared for additional processing.
+Features are taken from each modality separately since each one has distinct characteristics and must be handled separately and represented as vectors throughout the feature extraction and vector representation phases.
 These feature vectors are then combined to generate a single feature representation for recognising the emotion of the user’s content.
 The combined feature vector is used in the classification phase to classify the data collected and processed into positive, negative or neutral.
 The last module of this design visualises and shows user attitudes based on the previous study.
 We will provide a brief review of each of these phases in the following sections.